ELDER LAW & SPECIAL NEEDS

 What is Elder Law and When Do I Need an Elder Law Attorney?

 The term “elder law” describes an array of legal services that addresses specific needs of the elderly and disabled.
-As an advocate and legal advisor, a TuckerAllen elder law attorney can help you safeguard the finances and well-being of an elderly or disabled individual through long-term care planning, asset protection, special needs planning, and Medicaid planning.
+As an advocate and legal advisor, a TuckerAllen elder law attorney can help you safeguard the finances and well-being of an elderly or disabled individual through long-term care planning, asset protection, and special needs planning.

 Uncomplicating the Complicated

 Legal issues surrounding seniors have grown more complex.
 Our experienced elder law attorneys keep current on the ever-changing laws and regulations surrounding Medicare, Medicaid, Social Security, asset protection, long-term care, and more.

 When it comes to long-term care, it’s encouraging to note that most seniors are eligible for some sort of government benefits.
 But it’s hard to know which ones or how to qualify/apply for them.
 A TuckerAllen elder law attorney can help you assess the many options (including some you may not be aware of), determine eligibility, and help you apply for these benefits.